 What are the prerequisites?

 Attendees are expected to bring their own equipment and shoot proficiently in the manual mode.
-If you are not familiar with the manual mode, please sign up for the Beginner 101 & 102 Workshops to learn how to shoot in the semi-auto and the manual modes.
+If you are not familiar with the manual mode, please sign up for the Beginner 101 & 102 & 103 Workshops to learn how to shoot in different exposure modes and use the filters.

 Do I need to bring my own camera?